luisdi4s/co2calculator/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.

 ## References
 * [How to Calculate Your Carbon Footprint](https://justenergy.com/blog/how-to-calculate-your-carbon-footprint/)
 * [How to Reduce Your Carbon Footprint](https://justenergy.com/blog/how-to-calculate-your-carbon-footprint/](https://sustainability.georgetown.edu/community-engagement/things-you-can-do/))